 - Bromelain (500mg) (Bromelain can have a blood thinning effect, like Aspirin so I take Aspirin at breakfast and Bromelain in the evening to space them out)

 - CBD oil may have anti-cancer properties, on the ID-1 gene expression (at least: more research here.
 It may also be therapeutic for inhibiting inflammatory cytokines and NF-kB signalling events.... and definitely reduces anxiety for me.
 It is not a psychoactive (that's the illegal THC part).
-I take 2-3 drops twice a day (I buy 1000mg strength, raw which lasts me about 3 months), at least 2 hours after Tamoxifen to avoid any interaction in the liver.
+I take 2-3 drops twice a day (I buy from here: 1000mg strength, which lasts me about 3 months), at least 2 hours after Tamoxifen to avoid any interaction in the liver.
 I put the drops onto small tabs which I make by cutting rice paper into squares and place this between the gum and cheek for slow release.
-If you buy CBD oil read the details and ensure its full spectrum & 100% cannabis oil and specifies the CBD % content (some claim to be high strength but are mixed with other oils.
+If you buy CBD oil read the details and ensure it is full spectrum & 100% cannabis oil and specifies the CBD % content (some claim to be high strength but are mixed with other oils.
 Lab reports should be available to verify quality),

 - Black cumin seed oil (Nigella Sativa) (1/2 tsp)